feathersjs/docs/guides/chat/processing.md

     const { app, method, result, params } = context;

     // Make sure that we always have a list of messages either by wrapping
-    // a single message into an array or by getting the `data` from the `find` method result const messages = method === 'find' ? result.data : [ result ];
+    // a single message into an array or by getting the `data` from the `find` method's result const messages = method === 'find' ? result.data : [ result ];

-    // Asynchronously get user object from each messages `userId`
+    // Asynchronously get user object from each message's `userId`
     // and add it to the message
     await Promise.all(messages.map(async message => {
       // We'll also pass the original `params` to the service call